awslabs/amazon-neptune-tools/neptune-export/readme.md

 Both commands also allow you to sample a range of nodes and edges in order to create this metadata.
 If you are confident that sampling your data will yield the same metadata as scanning the entire dataset, specify the `--sample` option with these commands.
 If, however, you have reason to believe the same property on different nodes or edges could yield different datatypes, or different cardinalities, or that nodes or edges with the same labels could contain different sets of properties, you should consider retaining the default behaviour of a full scan.

+Once you have generated a metadata file, either with `export-pg` or `create-pg-config`, you can reuse it for subsequent exports in `export-pg-from-config`.
+You can also modify the file to restrict the labels and properties that will be exported.

 ### Label filters

 All three commands allow you to supply vertex and edge label filters.